 Our dedicated team is always here for your pets

-Our Lara Clinic was opened in 1983 to cater for the ever expanding population of Lara and the surrounding districts.
+Our Lara Veterinary Clinic was opened in 1983 to cater for the ever expanding population of Lara and the surrounding districts.
 The Lara clinic provides a full range of services to our clients and their animals, with extended hours in the evenings for those owners working in Melbourne and travelling home to Lara.
 We aim to make your pet feel at ease in our Clinic with a caring and gentle approach to our treatments and consultations.

-With our modern computer system, all details of your animals histories are available at the touch of a button to both clinics, which are linked "on line."
+With our modern computer system, all details of your animals histories are available at the touch of a button to both clinics, which are linked "on-line."